AutoMath

 Mileage Reimbursement Calculator

-Business, medical, and charitable mileage at the IRS standard rates — plus a standard-vs-actual-expense comparison so you claim the larger deduction.
-It doubles as a car (automobile) allowance calculator: the IRS rate is the per-mile allowance most employers and self-employed filers reimburse at.
+The business standard mileage rate is 76¢ per mile for driving on or after July 1, 2026 — up from 72.5¢ for the first half of 2026.
+Enter your miles below for the business, medical, and charitable totals, plus a standard-vs-actual-expense comparison so you claim the larger deduction.
+It doubles as a car allowance calculator: the IRS rate is the per-mile allowance most employers reimburse at.

 Your numbersSaved on this device only